https://alliedhealth.ouhsc.edu/Prospective-Students Parent Page: Prospective Students id: 5462 Active Page: Doctor of Physical Therapy (DPT) id:5557

 Jarren Thomas

-“The faculty provide a diverse range of expertise from multiple settings and disciplines within Physical Therapy, including orthopedics, neurology, pediatrics, oncology, sports, electrophysiology, and wound care.
+“The faculty provides a wide range of expertise from multiple settings and disciplines within Physical Therapy, including orthopedics, neurology, pediatrics, oncology, sports, electrophysiology, and wound care.
 They provide current scientific literature to support examination, evaluation, and intervention procedures and are involved in numerous research projects including those related to new technology, pediatrics, supporting mental health, oncology and COVID-19.
 They demonstrate mastery of existing knowledge and a desire to contribute to the growing body of literature and they seek to impart this onto their students.”

 Jarren Thomas, Physical Therapy Class of 2021, Tulsa Campus, Captain, United States Army